Free winter coats and clothes.

-- Local Rotary Clubs as well as Firefighters often work closely with Operation Warm, and over 230 are in the network.
+- Local Rotary Clubs as well as Firefighters often work closely with Operation Warm, and hundreds are in the network.

 - Churches and faith based groups often given free coats as well.

 - School systems are often part of the assistance program network as well, and they may give out winter jackets and other goods to kids at no cost too them.

-Any low to moderate income family, or one in poverty, who needs a new coat should inquire into Operation Warm.
+Any low to moderate income family, or one living in poverty, who needs a new coat should inquire into where to get free winter clothes.
 As a school about the service, or check with a local church or even Department of Social Service Office.
 Many groups are aware of their service, and can direct the individual to a free coat or winter gear drive in their community.
-The Operation Warm main number is 1-800-730-9276.
+To apply, use the search bar on this site, search for winter clothing near you.

 Salvation Army Worship and Service centers also tend to run Coats for Kid drives.
 Not only will free winter clothing be given out (gloves, hats, boots, etc.) but they also screen applicants for other financial assistance programs.
 Not the clothing will only be available in limited supplies, as the items go quickly.
 Even if the centers are out of resources, families can still shop at a low cost thrift store, which most of the Salvation Army locations have on site.
 This provides the client the ability to get many more items for their home too.
 Find Salvation Army center near you.

 The United Way also partners with agencies all across the country to keep families warm.
 They organize coat drives near you, but do not accept applications themselves or pass out items.
 But the United Way can be a source of information on where the elderly can get help, where a local free Coat or Jacket Drive is held in a community, and even such resources as cold weather shelters for the homeless.
 Call a referral line in your community (211) for more details on these winter clothing programs.
 Or find a list of national charity organizations.